AkshayTheBest/Essence-OS/README.md

 # About this Repositary

 This repositary is used to give out all the files and settings used for every version of Essence OS's base so you can copy it if you want to make your own Essence OS-ish OS (make sure to give me credit though).
 It will start from the 3.0 version of Essence OS (Windows 10).

-This repositart will NOT include all the files that I use as its a secret from my own OS but you can take these files into NTLite and create your own BASE of Essence OS.
+This repositary will NOT include all the files that I use as its a secret from my own OS but you can take these files into NTLite and create your own BASE of Essence OS.

 Every release will come 1-2 weeks later after the debut of that version on YouTube.
 So check out the OS regularly and make your own after if you want the latest only.